-2018 was an undeniable year for millennial interest in finance, financial planning, saving and budgeting.
-According to Pinterest and their annual list of top 100 trends, searches relating to those aformentioned words as well as phrases like, “helping people cut corners”, “pay off debt”, “save up for something nice,” and “52-week savings plan” were up 295%.
+2018 was an undeniable year for millennials interested in finance, financial planning, saving, and budgeting.
+According to Pinterest and their annual list of top 100 trends, searches relating to those aforementioned words as well as phrases like, “helping people cut corners”, “pay off debt”, “save up for something nice,” and “52-week savings plan” were up 295%.

 According to that same list, those words and phrases will remain relevant search terms into 2019.
 In fact, there are ways millennials can reduce their debt.
 In fact, beyond simply not taking out more loans and slowly paying them off.

 Advice on how to reduce their debt

 Dave Chase, author of The CEO’s guide to Restoring the American Dream.
 He advises millennials to avoid trips to the doctor.
 Instead to choose an employer that offers a value-based, primary care health plan.
 These systems rate health care providers on positive patient outcomes as opposed to sheer volume.

 Courtney Richardson, attorney, investment advisor, and former stockbroker offers a wider variety of advice.